Skip to main content

 • Staff Only

-In this March 7, 1869 letter to Austin L. Green (Clerk of the County Court in Kingston, Tenn.), Horace Maynard apologizes for leaving court with a note that Green had given him to examine.
+In this March 7, 1869 letter to Austin L. Green (Clerk of the County Court in Kingston, Tennessee), Horace Maynard apologizes for leaving court with a note that Green had given him to examine.
 He goes on to ask Green to search the family's papers to see if any similar notes are present.

 Dates